 I hate writing these things, so here’s a link to my most recent and upcoming talks and here’s a relatively recent conference bio:

 Formerly Lead Web Developer at the Science Museum Group, Mia has worked internationally as a business analyst, digital consultant and web programmer in the cultural heritage and commercial sectors.
 Mia has post-graduate qualifications in software development (RMIT University, 2001) and an MSc in Human-Centred Systems (City University, London, 2011).
-Editor of the forthcoming volume ‘Crowdsourcing our Cultural Heritage’, she tweets at http://twitter.com/mia_out and blogs at http://openobjects.blogspot.com/
+She is Chair of the Museums Computer Group (MCG) and a member of the Executive Council of the Association for Computers and the Humanities (ACH).
+Editor of the forthcoming volume ‘Crowdsourcing our Cultural Heritage’ (Ashgate, forthcoming 2014), she tweets at http://twitter.com/mia_out and blogs at http://openobjects.blogspot.com/

 For my PhD, I’m interested in the impact of digitality on scholarly practice, and am investigating this through historical and location-based resources co-created by online participants.

-Originally from Melbourne, Australia, I now live in Oxford.
+Originally from Melbourne, Australia, I now live in Oxford (via Amsterdam and London).
 I started as a Arts student, played around in multimedia, and eventually graduated as a software engineer.
 After working as a museum technologist for over a decade, I’m back in a Faculty of Arts.

 In 2011 I was elected as Chair of the Museums Computer Group, having served as a Committee Member since 2007.
 In January 2013 I was elected to serve on the Executive Council of the Association for Computers and the Humanities (ACH) for the 2013-2016 term.
 I’m a member of various conference Programme Committees (Museums and the Web, Museum Computer Network) and academic project Steering Groups (Commodity Histories, Social Interpretation).
 I was also a member of the Arts and Humanities Research Council funded Thinktank ‘UK Museums and the Semantic Web‘ in 2006/7 and of JISC’s ‘Developer Focus’ group that works with their DevCSI project to improve the developer community in higher education.